 I’m going to share with you my picks for the best women’s snowboards of the winter.
-With the recent reverse camber/camber technology, boards can be playful without compromising stability, truly creating all mountain boards for all conditions.
-I took each board I rode at SIA through the trees, bumps, groomers, and chop to see how it performed in all conditions.
+With the recent reverse camber/camber technology, boards can be playful without compromising stability, truly creating great all-mountain women’s snowboard that excels in all conditions.

 1. Never Summer Proto Type II Snowboard – $509.99

 Need a jacket, socks, boots or Pants?
 Check out our list below: